Translations

 Regardless of how named, Devil’s Nose calls, at least once a year, and my brother and I must answer.
 I enjoy the woods and the solitude.
 The east bluff unfolds a spectacular view of the valley below.
 Hiking in the woods clears my mind, heals my soul, and rejuvenates my body.
 Looking down from above, my mind expands, and the minute issues of daily life take perspective.
 A man needs to answer the call.

-The first two photos are taken from the south side of the Nose.
-Can you see the hawk in the close up of the east bluff?
+My youngest brother and I hiked “the Nose,” on Saturday, 11/27/2010.
+The first two photographs show Devil's Nose from the south.
+Can you see the hawk in the close-up of the east bluff?

-The next two photos are from the southwest side that we go up to get to the west side of the ridge.
+The next two photographs are from the southwest side, which we go up to get to the west side of the ridge.
 Make your own trail most of the way.
 At one point, climb over the rocks, pulling and crawling your way up!
 Do you see the icicles?
 The valley temperature was in the upper 30’s in the morning.
 The ridge was colder!

-This photo is facing east, near the east bluff, along the ridge.
+The following photograph is facing east, near the east bluff, along the ridge.
 We’re almost there!
-You can follow an animal trail part of the way, but you must find your own way mostly.
+You can follow an animal trail part of the way, but you must mostly find your own way.
 Isn’t that true in life too?

-The next three photos are at the east bluff.
+The next three photographs are on the east bluff.
 A persimmon tree was still ripe, and we enjoyed its fruit.
-Just don’t eat before it’s ripe!
+Just don’t eat it before it’s ripe!
 I made a small fire from damp leaves, pine needles, and twigs.
 Of course, the Appalachian Irishman had to strip down to his T-shirt in the cool weather!

-The final two photos look toward the southern valley, below the mountain.
+The final two photographs look toward the southern valley, below the mountain.
 What views!
-The camera does not capture well the view that the mind retains!
+The camera does not well capture the view that the mind retains!

 You know, if the weather allows, I might just need to see who will “hike up the Nose” with me around Christmas this year!